mdarin/hyle-sev-ub/README.md

 I supose thet your working directory is $HOME but feel free with any othor directory to experimets :)

-I've tried it for ubuntu 16.04 as hyperledger dox requere
+I've tried it for ubuntu 16.04 as hyperledger dox requered

 ## Preparing environment for Hyperledger